munvar021/Ghost/README.md

 ## Setup and Installation

-Follow these steps to get Ghost Candidate up and running on your local machine.
+Follow these steps to get Ghost up and running on your local machine.

 ### Prerequisites